In Haskell, functions must always return the same consistent type. There

 So hopefully you’ve all learned a little bit through this post.
 I know

 it was helpful for me to write it all out.
-We’ve seen that Maybe
+We’ve seen that Maybe is a

 type that is complex enough to be used in a variety of different